ThatQuiz Test Library Take this test now

 C) Response time, resolution effectiveness, lawful conduct incidents, follow-up documentation quality, and client satisfaction surveys analyzed for training gaps

-D) Number of compliments only
+D) Number of guard selfies with clients

 • 46.
 When investigating industrial sabotage, which multi-disciplinary approach most effectively uses corporate intelligence principles?

-A) Fire a random employee to deter sabotage
+C) Fire a random employee to deter sabotage

-B) Blame external competitors without proof
+D) Blame external competitors without proof

 • 47.
 A trainee shows bias in interactions.
 For competency development, which learning intervention best addresses the issue?